Sato Nishiki Cherry

 I first visited the horticultural testing facilities of the Yamagata Integrated Agricultural Research Center, which develops the latest strains of cherries and researches new agricultural technologies.

-Pollination is essential to delicious Sato-nishiki cherries.
+Pollination is essential to delicious Sato Nishiki Cherry.

 Bees are responsible for this role.